obestwalter/mau-mau/docs/dev/tests.md

 # Automatic tests

 [py.test](http://pytest.org) is my tool of choice.
-There is aso a [standard library solution](https://docs.python.org/3/library/unittest.html), which has to much API overhead for my taste. py.test does some very [clever things](https://pytest.org/latest/assert.html) to let you use the assertion statement directly and you get much better failure reports.
+There is aso a [standard library solution](https://docs.python.org/3/library/unittest.html), which has too much API overhead for my taste. py.test does some very [clever things](https://pytest.org/latest/assert.html) to let you use the assertion statement directly and you get much better failure reports.
 This makes for much cleaner test code and less painful testing.

 !!! note
     The sources of the test modules are here: [tests/](https://github.com/obestwalter/mau-mau/tree/master/tests)